kwoongbae/kwoongbae.github.io/_pages/about.md

 My research interest includes:

 - **Finance:** Risk Management of Systemic Cyber Risk using Actuarial modeling and Scenario analysis.
-- **AI:** Observation on drawbacks of Diffusion models using adversarial attacks.
+- **Deep Learning:** Observation on internal mechanism of Diffusion generative models.

 You can download my CV at **[here](../assets/pdf/CV_K,Bae.pdf)**